 \subsection{Related Work}

-While spoiler effects have long been a familiar subject in the field of voting theory, there have been relatively few attempts to formally define spoilers or to measure the immunity of electoral systems to spoilers.
-However, spoiler effects have been tangentially considered in classical social choice theory primarily in the context of stronger postulates such as \emph{independence of irrelevant alternatives} \citep{Arrow50,Ray73,BordesTideman91} or \emph{candidate stability} \citep{DuttaEtAl01,EhlersWeymark03,EraslanMcLennan04,RodriguezAlvarez06} or otherwise distinct though related postulates such as the \emph{independence of clones} \cite{Tideman87}.
+While spoiler effects have long been a familiar subject in the field of voting theory, there have been few attempts to formally define spoilers or to measure the immunity of electoral systems to spoilers \citep[see, e.g.,][]{McCuneWilson23,McCuneWilson24,HollidayPacuit23}.
+However, spoiler effects have been tangentially considered in classical social choice theory in the context of stronger postulates such as independence of irrelevant alternatives \citep{Arrow50,Ray73,BordesTideman91} or candidate stability \citep{DuttaEtAl01,EhlersWeymark03,EraslanMcLennan04,Rodriguez-Alvarez06} or distinct though related postulates such as the independence of clones \citep{Tideman87}\footnotemark.

-In computation social choice, spoilers have been addressed from the point of view of \emph{electoral control problems} \citep{MeirEtAl08,LiuEtAl09,ChevaleyreEtAl10,FaliszewskiRothe16,NevelingEtAl20,ErdelyiEtAl21}, in particular of the problems of \textsc{Constructive-Control-by-Adding-Candidates} (CCAC) and \textsc{Constructive-Control-by-Deleting-Candidates} (CCDC), and their destructive control counterparts (DCAC and DCDC).
+In computational social choice, spoilers have been addressed from the point of view of electoral control problems \citep{MeirEtAl08,LiuEtAl09,ChevaleyreEtAl10,FaliszewskiRothe16,NevelingEtAl20,ErdelyiEtAl21}, in particular of the problems of \textsc{Constructive-Control-by-Adding-Candidates} (CCAC) and \textsc{Constructive-Control-by-Deleting-Candidates} (CCDC), and their destructive control counterparts (DCAC and DCDC).
 In constructive control problems we seek to alter the election outcome by making a specific candidate a unique winner, while in destructive control problems we seek to make that candidate a non-winner.
 In CAC problems that objective is to be achieved by adding spoiler candidates, while in CDC problems we restrict the set of candidates by deleting some.
-While closely related to our subject, those problems are distinct primarily because they treat the election outcome in binary terms of being a winner / non-winner which are inapposite in party elections.
+While closely related to our subject, those problems are distinct, as they treat the election outcome in binary terms which are inapposite in party elections.
 Moreover, research on control problems considers vulnerability to spoilers in terms of computational complexity of solving the control problems, while we focus on the expected impact of a spoiler.